-- group (Union[str, ClientInfo]) A string or a ClientInfo, representing the group to send data to.
-If the group is a ClientInfo, and the client is in a group, the method will send data to that group. - command (str) A string, containing the command to send - content (Union [bytes, dict]) A bytes-like object, with the content/message to send start(callback: Optional[Callable] = None, error_handler: Optional[Callable] = None)
+- group (str) Either a ClientInfo representing a client in a group, or a string representing the group to send data to. - command (str) A string, containing the command to send - content (Union [bytes, dict]) A bytes-like object, with the content/message to send start(callback: Callable | None = None, error\handler: Callable | None = None) Start the main loop for the server.

-Raises TypeError - If the group does not exist, or the client is not in a group (ClientInfo).
+TypeError - If the group does not exist, or the client is not in a group (ClientInfo).